 The Domestic Violence Diversion Program targets domestic violence or violence between intimate partners.
 Not all family violence offenses are eligible for this program as it is meant for individuals who were in a dating relationship or marriage.

 Learn more about the Domestic Violence Diversion Program.

-YODA is an alternative to standard pre-trial diversion programs for family assaults presented in County Criminal Court No. 5.
-This program provides counseling and case management to first-time offenders aged 17 to 25 who have been arrested for assault against a non-intimate family member (defined as blood relative, related by marriage or intimate relationship with another family member).
+YODA is an alternative to standard pre-trial diversion programs for family assaults presented in County Criminal Court Number Five.
+This program provides counseling and case management to first-time offenders aged 17 and 25 who have been arrested for assault against a non-intimate family member (defined as blood relative, related by marriage or intimate relationship with another family member).

 Learn more about Tarrant County YODA.

 OBI WAN is an extension of the YODA program for first-time defendants between the ages of 17 and 25 with simple assault cases involving persons who are not family members defined as blood relative, related by marriage or intimate relationship with another family member (i.e. roommates).